Rico-Jose/JMCMusicPlayer-Java/README.md

  * AT3 - Project
  * South Metropolitan TAFE, Diploma of Software Development
  * Third party library link - https://www.javatpoint.com/how-to-read-csv-file-in-java

+<h2>Introduction</h2>

+The JMC Music Player is an application designed for Jupiter Mining Corporation employees.
+The users need to log in using their credentials (the application uses hashing technique) to be able to use the application to search, play and sort the songs stored in a binary tree.
+The application loads and saves the path of the songs from and into a CSV file using a third-party library.

+The algorithm used for sorting is merge sort, and binary search for searching.

+Please see the How-To Guide by clicking Help from the menu bar for assistance in operating the application.

 <br>
 <table border="1" cellpadding="4" cellspacing="0">
   <thead>